 -

-Drift Boats are 17-20ft aluminum and fish 4 people comfortably for salmon.
+Power Boats are 20-21ft aluminum Willie Power Boats and fish 4 people comfortably for salmon.
 Unlike other outfitters, we try to limit our trout fishing charters to 2-3 fisherman.

-Our Halibut Boats are fast 28 ft and 29 ft Kofflers with a heated cabin that fishes 6 people very comfortably and safely on the Pacific Ocean
+Our Halibut/Ocean Boats are fast!
+Powered by twin Yamaha Outboards.
+We have two 6 passenger ocean boats.
+One is a 31 ft Lonnie and the other is a 36 ft North River both with a heated cabins and big fishing decks that fish 6 people very comfortably and safely on the Pacific Ocean

 -